 The information relating to Exit Packages is subject to audit.
 Redundancy and other departure costs are paid in accordance with the provisions of NHS Agenda for Change rules on pay.
 Exit costs are accounted for in full in the year of departure.
 Where the Trust has agreed early retirements, the additional costs are met by the Trust and not by the NHS Pensions scheme.
-III-health retirement costs are met by the NHS Pensions scheme.
-In both financial years 2020/21 and 2019/20 the Trust has not agreed or made payment for any exit packages.
+Ill-health retirement costs are met by the NHS Pensions scheme.
+In 2021/22 two contractual payments in lieu of notice were made totalling £6,721.
+In 2020/21 the Trust did not agree or make payment for any exit packages.